OSCA-Kampala-Chapter/First-contribution-practice/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ## Create a branch
+It is very easy to use github for desktop if it is already installed on your machine.
+If not, then use the process below.

 Switch to the cloned folder.
 This can be done with Gitbash or the integrated terminal in the VSCode editor

 Open the file `README.md` in your text editor such as VS Code